meg768/avanza-mobile-client/README.md

 ### Usage

-	Sorry, no real documentation is currently available.
-Only examples of how to use the module.
+No real documentation is currently available, only some examples of how to use the module.

 #### Login